 Or, they can be large and distinct.
 This is closely associated with an increase in the amount of white in their coat too – eventually leading to cats which are calico, rather than tortoiseshell.

-The ratio of black and orange patches in a tortie cat’s coat is completely random, so statistically it’s most likely to end up even, or close to even.
+The ratio of black and orange patches in a tortie cat’s coat is completely random.
+So, statistically it’s most likely to end up even, or close to even.

 But some tortie cats have perceptibly more of one color than the other.

-And cat owners and breeders may use the phrase “black tortoiseshell cat” to describe a girl who’s black patches greatly outnumber her orange patches.
+Cat owners and breeders may use the phrase “black tortoiseshell cat” to describe a girl who’s black patches greatly outnumber her orange patches.

 Like this one: